levoxtrip/PKB/docs/topics/strive.md

 Consider the future consequences of your actions.

-The way we act in the world affects the way we think and feel about ourselves and thoughts and feelings change our behaviour
+The way we act in the world affects the way we think and feel about ourselves and thoughts and feelings change our behavior

 „It’s all about action.
 Going out there, doing it and taking all your negative bullshit along for the ride.
 It’s never going to get any better, any easier or any more understandable.
 This is it, life is now and you’re never going to have a better moment than this.“

+Spark to create activation energy - a necessary upfront cost.

 ### Action reflection
 *Before Action:*